 In terms of the financial relations between SMHPM and the state, the report describes the statutory financial relations between SMHPM and the state, including transfers to the petroleum fund (FNRH) (pp.50,59), retained earnings (p.12) and third-party financing (p.51).
 It provides the value both the state's and SMHPM's share of oil production in 2015 (p.15).
 The report describes the third-party financing arrangement for SMHPM's interest in the Chinguetti field, from Sterling Energy Plc (pp.51-52).
-Mauritania EITI published an addendum by SMHPM in August 2018, further clarifying the financial relationship between SMHPM and the government, the financing arrangement with Sterling Energy, audit practices and a loan received from the state, the cost of a building converted to equity in SMHPM.32
+Mauritania EITI published an addendum by SMHPM in August 2018, further clarifying the financial relationship between SMHPM and the government, the financing arrangement with Sterling Energy, audit practices and a loan received from the state, the cost of a building converted to equity in SMHPM.

 With regards to the financial relations between SNIM and the state, the report explains that SNIM is required to pay a 'unique annual royalty' (Redevance annuelle unique) equivalent to 9% of SNIM's annual FOB turnover, in lieu of all other profit taxes (p.71).
 Mauritania EITI published an addendum from SNIM 7 September 201833, confirming that SNIM had not paid any dividends to the state in 2015 and that SNIM had not received any loan from the government to finance its activities.
 It noted that SNIM's financing does not benefit from a letter of comfort from the government, with the exception of the Arab Fund for Economic and Social Development (FADES) loan for USD 100m for the expansion of the Guelb iron ore mine and the construction of an enrichment factory, although it does not provide details of the loan.
-However, neither the EITI Report nor the addendum describe the statutory financial relations between SNIM and the government, including rules related to retained earnings, reinvestments and third-party funding.
+The 24 December addendum submitted by SNIM reiterates in general terms the financial relationship between the State and the SOE.
+However, neither the EITI Report nor the addendums describe the statutory financial relations between SNIM and the government, including rules related to retained earnings, reinvestments and third-party funding.
 Nonetheless, Mauritania EITI published the 1998 framework agreement between SNIM and the government34 in August 2018, although the revised agreement concluded in August 2018 has not been disclosed.